Anarchist Foundations Overview:

 Understanding the Libertarian Socialist Opposition to Centralization for Revolutionary Change

-A common falsehood often spread by unedcuated leftist and authoritarian socialists is that anarchists 'skip' the transition phase to communism.
+A common falsehood often spread by unedcuated leftist and authoritarian socialists is that anarchists "skip" the transition phase to communism.
 In reality, anarchists reject the transition state and vanguard rule, not a transitional phase itself.
-For us, the transition must be rooted in libertarian socialism, rejecting centralization.
+No one believes that full anarchism/communism will be brought about over night or can be instantly established.
+Instead anarchist have always wanted to establish the structures from which communism would emerge from, in practice this means the transition must be rooted in libertarian socialism, rejecting the centralization in state structures.
 Most authoritarian socialists fail to understand why anarchists fundamentally reject centralized states and vanguard parties for revolutionary change.
-The following text provides an overview of the reasons libertarian socialists oppose centralization to enact this change, instead making use of decentralized systems that are based on prefigurative politics.
+The following text provides an overview of the reasons libertarian socialists oppose centralization to enact this change, instead making use of horizontal decentralized systems that are based on prefigurative politics.

 1. The State is Counter-Revolutionary:

-Libertarian socialists and state socialists have fundamentally different understandings of the role of the state.
-State socialists cling to the dangerous illusion that the state is simply a tool that, when seized, can be used to create a "workers state," to liberate the working class and oppress the bourgeoisie.
-This is undestanding of the state is not only naive but reckless.
-The state, by its very nature, is a mechanism of centralized power that is designed to supress direct democratic control by the people.
+Libertarian socialists and authoritarians socialists have fundamentally different understandings of the role of the state.
+Authoritarian socialists cling to the dangerous illusion that the state is simply a tool by which one class suppresses another class that, when seized, can be used to create a "workers state," to liberate the working class and oppress the bourgeoisie.
+(Note: The Marxist understanding of class is narrower, while the Anarchist understanding encompasses the Marxist definition but is broader overall.)
+This understanding of the state is not only naive but reckless.
+The state, by its very nature, is a mechanism of centralized power that is designed to suppress direct control by the people.
 It entrenches power in the hands of bureaucrats who, as members of an insulated governing structure, holds different relations to power and develop interests that are inherently opposed to the broader working class.
 The state apparatus, by design, exists to undermine revolutionary change and should never be empowered through centralization.
 It must be recognized as an inherently counter-revolutionary force, one that, like capitalism, must be relentlessly challenged, dismantled, and decentralized at every stage during the transition process.
 Far from being a tool for liberation, the state must be weakened and pushed back continuously, ultimately aiming for its abolition as a genuine transition to a communist society.
 Thus, the misguided authoritarian concept of a "workers state" is not just wrong but turns them into collaborators with the very class structures they claim to oppose, reinforcing the same class hierarchies under a different banner while maintaining the illusion of revolution.

 The connection between Means and Ends is essential in pursuing the vision of a stateless, classless and horizontal society.
 To quote Bookchin:-"There can be no separation of the revolutionary process from the revolutionary goal."
 Human beings engage in activities that transform themselves and the world around them.
 The means used to achieve our goals must align with the desired end state.
 If revolutionaries use inappropriate means, they may inadvertently create a society different from their original intentions.
 Revolutionaries therefore have to use means that are constituted by forms of practice that will actually transform individuals into the kinds of people who will be able to and want to create a stateless, classless, horizontal society.
 If revolutionaries make the mistake of using the wrong or inappropriate means, then they will produce people who will create a different society to the one they initially intended.